aseelert/ibmas-watsonxdata/2. Install Bastion Nodes/README.md

 /root/ibm-lh-manage/ibm-lakehouse-manage add-icr-cred-to-global-pull-secret --entitled_registry_key=${IBM_ENTITLEMENT_KEY}
 ```

+When the pull secret is created, Red Hat OpenShift propagates it to every node that might take some time to complete.
+Therefore, wait until the UPDATED column displays True for all the worker nodes in the system config pool before you proceed to the next step.
 ```
 watch oc get mcp
 Every 2.0s: oc get mcp                                                                                                                                                                                               bastion-gym-lan: Mon Aug 14 05:08:17 2023